Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Abstract

 \section{Abstract}

-Adversarial robustness, which mainly contains sensitivity-based robustness and spatial robustness, plays an integral part in the robust generalization.
+{Adversarial robustness, which primarily comprises sensitivity-based robustness and spatial robustness, plays an integral part in achieving robust generalization.
 In this paper, we endeavor to design strategies to achieve universal adversarial robustness.
-To hit this target, we firstly investigate the less-studied spatial robustness and then integrate existing spatial robustness methods by incorporating both local and global spatial vulnerability into one spatial attack and adversarial training.
-Based on this exploration, we further present a comprehensive relationship between natural accuracy, sensitivity-based and different spatial robustness, supported by the strong evidence from the perspective of robust representation.
-More importantly, in order to balance these mutual impacts of different robustness into one unified framework, we incorporate \textit{Pareto criterion} into the adversarial robustness analysis, yielding a novel strategy called \textit{Pareto Adversarial Training} towards universal robustness.
-The resulting Pareto front, the set of optimal solutions, provides the set of optimal balance among natural accuracy and different adversarial robustness, shedding light on solutions towards universal robustness in the future.
-To the best of our knowledge, we are the first to consider the universal adversarial robustness via the multi-objective optimization.
+To achieve this, we first investigate the relatively less-explored realm of spatial robustness.
+Then, we integrate the existing spatial robustness methods by incorporating both local and global spatial vulnerability into a unified spatial attack and adversarial training approach.
+Furthermore, we present a comprehensive relationship between natural accuracy, sensitivity-based robustness, and spatial robustness, supported by strong evidence from the perspective of robust representation.
+Crucially, to reconcile the interplay between the mutual impacts of various robustness components into one unified framework, we incorporate the \textit{Pareto criterion} into the adversarial robustness analysis, yielding a novel strategy called \textit{Pareto Adversarial Training} for achieving universal robustness.
+The resulting Pareto front, which delineates the set of optimal solutions, provides an optimal balance between natural accuracy and various adversarial robustness.
+This sheds light on solutions for achieving universal robustness in the future.
+To the best of our knowledge, we are the first to consider universal adversarial robustness via multi-objective optimization.}